The most useful tool I've discovered on our life journey is compassionate honesty. It heals so many wounds.

 I'm not going to feed into our pain by arguing about these positions, because that's not compassion; that empowering the victim/persecutor paradigm.
 Ultimately it's her choice to remain in that pain and no amount of 'forcing' with persuasionwill help.
 But I understand why she has her beliefs.
 I understand why she is committed to them because I understand why I was committed to mine.
 Her abuse explains a lot about why I attach the way I do.

 Yet, I am whole and complete without my beliefs.
 My relationships are whole and complete.
 My life is whole and complete.
 And right now I don't give a shit about her beliefs or about mine because they aren't important to who we are (maybe I'll change my mind tomorrow though.
 Growth is, as I said, is a blinking switch).

 So to all those who read my blog, I'm leaving those two letters up for you to read as an example of the journey we must all go through.
 This month was my turn.
 There's some real and vulnerable stuff in them.
 There's also a bunch of bullshit.

 I'm working towards being secure enough to know that I am not defined by your beliefs, because they are not me.
 My best advice would be not to give a shit about them.
 If you argue about them and cling to them it means you are trying to prove your superiority (and be aware that this means you are still wrapped up in your own 'story').
 I am still, and I really have to think about what would happen if she accepted her abuse.
 And then what?

-But above all don’t worry about it.
+But above all I'm trying not to worry about it.
 Because we all poo.